FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 Warning Signs of Electrical Problems

 Does your hot tub sometimes feel a bit… tingly?
 Those little zaps might be trying to tell you something important!
+Symptoms of electric shock, such as tingling or muscle contractions, may indicate a serious electrical problem.
 Just like your Caldera Spa’s control panel keeps you informed about water care, your body and equipment can signal electrical troubles before they become dangerous.

 Tingling Sensations